NicolasLagaillardie/mpst_rust_github/artifact.md

 We have prepared a lighter version that should complete in about an hour.
 The difference is that  `ping_pong` protocols are run up to 50 loops (and not 500), and `mesh` and `ring` protocols are up to _five_ participants (and not _ten_).
+Each benchmark has a significance of 0.1 and a sample size of 100 in this configuration: each protocol is run 100 times.

 These modifications are enough to start observing the performance trends (refer to claims about functionality at the beginning of this document).